 What’s Inside: With the temperatures dropping, it’s officially hot bowl season!
-And this AIP Instant Pot Paleo Chili Recipe is sure to hit the spot.
+And this AIP Instant Pot Paleo Chili Recipe is sure to hit the spot (it’s great for Whole30, too).
 You’ll love this chili without tomatoes and without the beans!

 Can You Really Make Chili Without Tomatoes?

 The long answer is that tomatoes are a common sensitivity that many people struggle to eat around, especially in the wintertime when so many crave comforting, filling, hot meals.
 I mean, tomatoes seem to show up in all of the best cozy foods — spaghetti and meatballs, lasagna, baked ziti, and tomato soup (of course).

 Just getting started on AIP (or need a refresh)?